©Can Sönmez - Please do not copy online or in print without permission]

 Later, there was another case involving Rorion's own brother, Rickson (details of that one here).
 The end result is that people started using different names, like Carlson Gracie Jiu Jitsu, Renzo Gracie Jiu Jitsu, and most commonly, Brazilian Jiu Jitsu.
 In Brazil, it's just referred to as 'jiu jitsu'.

 There have also been claims, again mostly from Rorion and the Gracie Academy, that Gracie Jiu Jitsu is self-defence, whereas Brazilian Jiu Jitsu is just a sport.
-I've never trained at the Gracie Academy, so I can't comment on that specifically.
+I've only trained once at the Gracie Academy so far, so I don't have much first-hand experience of their teaching and training methodology.
 My response to the general question of sport versus self-defence is here.

 However, you could have a read of Yrkoon9's post for one opinion on GJJ versus BJJ.
-For another, take a look at this EFN thread.
-Rob T's story of how he used BJJ in a self-defence situation is also worth a read.
+For another 'sport vs self defence' perspective, take a look at Rob T's story of how he used BJJ in a self-defence situation.

 Further emphasising that 'sport' vs 'self defence' division is the Gracie University online training, launched in early 2009.
 This is a continuation of Gracie Combatives, where it will eventually be possible to not only get a 'Gracie Combatives blue belt', but ranks all the way up to four stripe brown.
 Even more controversially, you'll be able to test for these belts via video (paying $85 for the privilege, each and every belt and stripe requiring more money), without ever stepping foot inside a BJJ school.
 I go into much more detail here, in a review of the Gracie Combatives DVDs.